ribeirorod/goback/README.md

 ### `go run cmd/api/*.go`

-> The main purpose of this project is to learn GO by doing. \n
+> The main purpose of this project is to learn GO by doing.
 > Althoug having a elegant, scalable backend as a result is nice to have :)